Main Menu

 2. Actively engage in tough topics despite difference in values

-3. Practice listening skills that promote understanding and productive disagreement
+3. Practice listening skills that promote understanding and productive disagreemeny

 Brave Conversation #1